DermDx — software-only AI skin-cancer diagnosis, FDA-pending

 First software-only submission

-First software-only AI for skin-cancer diagnosis through the FDA process.
+First software-only AI for skin-cancer diagnosis through the FDA process, with DermaSensor as predicate.
 A category position dermatologists, payers, and platform operators were actively looking for.

-The platform retained near-100% of its 5,000 providers across 40+ countries through the multi-year work.
+Underlying DermEngine drove +40% DAU, +30% consults YoY, NPS rose to 70+ (from 50+ baseline) across the multi-year work.
 The FDA narrative was an unlock, not a distraction.

 Throughput